Robert Smirke (architect)

-Sir Robert Smirke RA (1 October 1780 – 18 April 1867) was an English architect, one of the leaders of Greek Revival architecture, though he also used other architectural styles.
-As architect to the Board of Works, he designed several major public buildings, including the main block and façade of the British Museum.
-He was a pioneer of the use of concrete foundations.
+Sir Robert Smirke RA (1 October 1780 – 18 April 1867) was an English architect, one of the leaders of Greek Revival architecture, though he also used other architectural styles (such as Gothic and Tudor).
+As an attached (i.e. official) architect within the Office of Works, he designed several major public buildings, including the main block and façade of the British Museum and altered or repaired others.
+He was a pioneer in the use of structural iron and concrete foundations, and was highly respected for his accuracy and professionalism.
+His advice was often sought in architectural competitions and urban planning, especially later in his life.